 If a California employer does not issue your final paycheck on time, you may be able to seek damages for each day the wages remain unpaid.

-Below, our California labor law lawyers discuss the following frequently asked questions about when an employer in California is required to pay out final wages:
+Below, our California labor and employment lawyers discuss the following frequently asked questions about when an employer is required under state law to pay out the final check:

 - 1. When is an employer required to pay final wages after termination?

-- 2. Do all employees have to get their final paycheck on their last day?
+- 2. Do I have to get my final paycheck on my last day?

 - 3. What happens to my unused vacation pay if I am laid off or fired?

 - 4. Can I sue my employer for not paying unpaid wages in California?

 - 5. How much can I sue for if my employer doesn’t pay me on time?

 - 6. Can a final paycheck be direct deposit in California?